 This broiled asparagus method is so easy, you almost don’t need a recipe for it!
 Learn the basic cook time and seasonings, memorize the steps, and you will be making fresh asparagus over and over.

 Broiled asparagus comes out crunchy and tender.
-The only way anyone should be eating asparagus as part of their healthy dinner ideas.
+The only way anyone should be eating asparagus.
 No mushy boiled mess like I used to make at 25.

 How to Make Broiled Asparagus